 Because of the Duratec dry treatment, the Huvai has not only the lightweight rope for elite users, but also gives maximum performance and longevity in all terrain conditions.
-This is just an excellent all-around rope, and you can find it online at between $ and $$.

 - Compare with competitors climbing rope, the outer skin sliding rate of our rope is low (less than 0.05%),not easy...

 - High quality :Unlike other cheap stitch rope, our rope was made of 13 whole core rope(32ft, 64ft, 98ft, 160ft).
 Moderate...

 - Professional design: Low ductility static rope can reduce the security risks caused by the extension of the rope,...

 The Xben is another great workhorse rope for beginners.
 Weighing 64 grams per meter, the Eliminator features a low impact force as well as a low static elongation.
 Designed for the serious climber who wants a lighter 10.2mm rope, the Eliminator seems to be a favorite of beginners based on the reviews.
 Customers looking for a first rope that they can call sturdy and trustworthy will find it in the Eliminator.